 Less than £50 to be delivered Monday to Saturday £10 per Order

-Please note that the above charges are based on the Order being placed before 2am on the day of delivery, or before 5.30pm on a Saturday for delivery on a Sunday.
+Please note that the above charges are based on the Order being placed before 2am on the day of delivery.

 We will provide you with at least 30 days’ notice if we vary the above delivery charges.
 If we change our usual delivery route and/or your Delivery Location is not on our usual delivery route, we will inform you of any delivery charges that apply to you.

 7.6 If you place an Order after 2am for delivery on the same day, delivery charges will apply – even if you have an existing Order for that day, an additional delivery will need to be made.
 The delivery charge will be calculated by reference to the mileage incurred by the delivery and will be notified to you before processing the Order.